Lonnie Mack: Career

 In 1971, with his Elektra contract completed, Mack went home to southern Indiana, where, for more than a decade, he was a roadhouse performer, sideman, and low-profile country/bluegrass recording artist.
-During this period, he also owned and operated a nightclub in Covington, Kentucky, and an outdoor country music venue in Friendship, Indiana.
+During this period, he reportedly lived "on a riverbank" with no telephone or electricity while owning and operating a nightclub in Covington, Kentucky, and an outdoor country music venue in Friendship, Indiana.

 In 1974, his composition "Watch Out for Lucy" was recorded by both Dobie Gray and Bobby Penn.
 Gray managed to get to no. 107 on the US Hot 100 Bubbling Under chart in September, and Penn got to no. 56 on the Cash Box Country Top 75 in October.

-In 1977, Mack was shot during an altercation with an off-duty police officer.
+In 1975, Mack was shot during an altercation with an off-duty police officer.
 The experience inspired Mack's tune, "Cincinnati Jail", a rowdy, guitar-and-vocal rock number that he favored in live performances later in his career.

 In 1983, Mack relocated to Austin, Texas, for a collaboration with his blues-rock disciple, guitarist Stevie Ray Vaughan.
 Vaughan persuaded Mack to return to the studio, with Vaughan in production and backup roles, but Mack's return was postponed by a lengthy illness that Mack attributed to "so much drinkin' and carryin' on".
 In 1985, Mack staged a "full-fledged comeback" with the blues-rock album, Strike Like Lightning (co-produced by Vaughan and Mack), a tour featuring guest appearances by Vaughan, Ry Cooder, Keith Richards, and Ronnie Wood, and a concert at Carnegie Hall with Albert Collins and Roy Buchanan.

 In 1986, Mack joined Buchanan and Dickey Betts for the Great American Guitar Assault Tour.

 He released three more albums over the next four years, including his last, in 1990, a blues-rock LP entitled Lonnie Mack Live! – Attack of the Killer V!.
 Then, worn from the constant touring required to sell records, he ended his recording career.
 However, he continued to play the roadhouse and festival circuits at his own pace through 2004.